tdebaets/common/README.md

 Building
 --------

-A large portion of Common Code Uitilities consists of Borland Delphi 4 source code.
+A large portion of Common Code Utilities consists of Borland Delphi 4 source code.
 This means that in order to build this project, you'll need to have Borland Delphi 4 installed and properly set up.
 See the [generic instructions for building Delphi projects](Delphi/Building.md).

 License
 -------